HouzuoGuo/laitos/doc/[Web service]-invoke-app-command.md

 ## Usage
 In a web browser, navigate to `CommandFormEndpoint` of laitos web server.

-Enter password PIN and app command into the text box, click "Exec" button and observe the app response.
+Enter password and app command into the text box, click "Exec" button and observe the app response.

 ## Tips
-- Make the URL location secure and hard to guess, it helps to secure this web service beyond password PIN protection!
+- Make the URL location secure and hard to guess, it helps to secure this web service beyond password protection!